 Dean & Founding Musical Director

-Brett Stewart and his wife Mindy are the parents of six children.
+Dr. Brett Stewart and his wife, Mindy, are the parents of seven children.
 Stewart is a conductor, composer, pianist, and vocalist.
 He is a Dean & Founding Musical Director of Millennial Choirs & Orchestras.

 Prior to founding Millennial Music, Stewart was the conductor of the University of Cincinnati Men’s Chorus, the Fountain Valley High School choirs in Orange County, California, and he was the assistant conductor and accompanist of the Brigham Young University Men’s Chorus under Rosalind Hall.
 He was also an assistant director and accompanist for the Southern California Children’s Chorus under Lori Loftus.